Ducks score 4 in second period, hold off Penguins 5-3

 “Time for us to get a couple bounces I think,” Wagner said, as Anaheim scored four goals in a period for first time since doing it in the third period at Buffalo last Feb.
 9.

 Chris Wagner and Ondrej Kase also scored for Anaheim in the middle period, and Hampus Lindholm added an empty-netter in the final second of the game.
 John Gibson stopped 30 shots to help the Ducks improve to 7-3-1 in their last 11 games.

-Jake Guentzel, Phil Kessel and Evgeni Malkin scored for the Penguins, who snapped a four-game win streak.
+Jake Guentzel, Phil Kessel and Evgeni Malkin scored for the Penguins, who had a four-game win streak snapped.
 Tristan Jarry made 28 saves.

 Wagner scored on a short-handed breakaway to make it 3-1 at 9:24, notching the third special-teams goal of his career, all of which have come this season.